draperlaboratory/hope-policies/policy_tests/README.md

 - JOBS: How many workers to use when running tests in parallel.
    - note: some things cannot be run in parallel.
-For example, running the renode simulator and building the kernels are not currently supported in parallel.
+For example, running the renode simulator and building the policies are not currently supported in parallel.
 In the makefile, the variable XDIST is set to pass configuration for $(JOBS) workers.
 As such, XDIST should be left blank in order to avoid parallelization.